What’s the easiest way to get approved for a private student loan? Apply with a cosigner.

 But even if the cosigner has a lower credit score than you do, a loan is still likely to come with a lower interest rate it there’s a cosigner.
 That’s because bank will be taking on less risk if there are two borrowers who can potentially repay the loan, instead of just one.

 If you’re going to ask someone to cosign a student loan, it’s important to know what you’re asking for.
-As we mentioned above, the cosigner takes on a certain amount of risk.
+The cosigner does take on a certain amount of risk, and their credit score will be impacted even if you pay the loan on time.

-The most obvious risk is that if the borrower defaults, the cosigner will be on the hook for repayment.
-That’s why it’s so critical to find a loan that makes sense with both yours and the cosigner’s financial situations.
+The most obvious risk is that if you default on your loans, the cosigner will be on the hook for repayment.
+That’s why it’s so critical to find a loan that makes sense with both your and your cosigner’s financial situations.

 What are the easiest student loans to get approved for?

-Right now (as of December 2017), several lenders are offering attractive terms for student loans.
-Students who have excellent credit, or who are applying with qualified cosigners, may be eligible for rates as low as 3.04% APR.
+Students who have excellent credit or who are applying with qualified cosigners may be eligible for fixed rate private student loans as low as 4.09% APR.